carpentries-incubator/scrna-seq-analysis/_episodes/09-SingleCellExperiment.md

 ~~~
 {: .bash}

-To remove genes with 0 expression the matrix, run the code below:
+To remove genes with 0 expression, the data matrix should be subset.
+For this, we can use <a href="http://www.r-tutor.com/r-introduction/basic-data-types/logical">logical values</a> which is a very useful method for subsetting dataframes and comparison between variables.
+For subsetting our data, run the code below:

 ~~~
 keep_feature <- rowSums(counts(umi) > 0) > 0